cs-4241-2023/a1-gettingstarted/README.md

 Charlie Roberts
 http://a1-charlieroberts.glitch.me

-This project shows ...
+This project shows that I know how to download and clone a Git repository, create and edit code to style the appearance of an HTML page, and deploy that web page onto Glitch

 ## Technical Achievements
-- **Styled page with CSS**: Added rules for the p, li, and a selectors...
+- **Styled page with CSS**: added in rules for the h1, p, body, ul, li, footer, img, and button tags

-### Design Achievements
+- **Added JavaScript animation to the page**: I included a button on the bottom labeled "Cat Button" which changes the height and width of the cat image to a random number between 0 and 60% of it's original size.
-- **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.
+- **Experimented with semantic HTML tags**: I used the footer, b, img, i, and button tags to enhance the quality of my HTML page